ofcdune/RouteLoop/README.md

 python3 main.py [Network] [Delay] [Optional: --v]

-with Network as your IPv4-Network in CIDR-Notation and Delay in milliseconds. `--v` prints out the progress of the application, but potentially reduces speed.
+with Network as your IPv4-Network in CIDR-Notation and Delay in milliseconds (A delay of 0 means no delay). `--v` prints out the progress of the application, but potentially reduces speed.
 If not specified, the program will only print out the suspected Loops (IPv4-Addresses for which the TTL exceeded in transit)

 # Roadmap